Upcoming T’ai Chi in the Park

 If you are thinking of joining me, please don’t feel like you need to get there right at the beginning or stay until the end.
 Everyone is welcome to come and go as they wish.
 This is very informal.

-To find where we practice at Cushing, simply go to the middle of the park and look around for one of the white birch trees.
+The easiest way to find where we practice at Cushing, is to start at the Chapel, walk to the left side of the building and walk along the path straight behind there.
+About halfway across the park, we will be in an area at the edge of some trees in a bit of an open area.
 You should be able to see me/us from there.
 We usually meet in among some trees (it is a beautiful little spot), across the field from the back of the maintenance building.
 The picture below shows where we meet.

 Here is a map to the park: